5 Days Of Gifts

 Bottom line: You should exfoliate before shaving.
 Exfoliating is essential prep for your skin.
 It removes dead cells, excess oil, and product buildup, reducing the risk of inflammation and redness after shaving.
 (Not to mention, all that stuff can clog your razor and make it less effective, which nobody wants!)

-Instead, wait a couple of days until your skin is less sensitive, then go for it.
-Exfoliating will make it easier for the hair to come through—meaning you'll be less likely to get ingrowns.
+Instead, nourish just-shaved skin with a body cream or lotion to keep it both soft and stave off irritation.
+Wait a couple of days to exfoliate again until your skin is less sensitive.
+This will make it easier for the hair to come through—meaning you'll be less likely to get ingrown hairs.

 What Type of Exfoliant Should I Use?